-- The construction of single-family residences, when such construction disturbs less than 1 acre and is not a part of a larger common plan of development or sale with a planned disturbance of equal to or greater than 1 acre and not otherwise exempted under this paragraph; provided, however, that construction of any such residence shall conform to the minimum requirements set forth in Sections 400-30.1, 400-30.2, and 400-30.3 of this UDO, O.C.G.A. § 12-7-6, and this paragraph.
+400-20.4 The construction of single-family residences, when such construction disturbs less than one acre and is not a part of a larger common plan of development or sale with a planned disturbance of equal to or greater than one acre and not otherwise exempted under this paragraph; provided, however, that construction of any such residence shall conform to the minimum requirements set forth in Sections 400-30.1, 400-30.2, and 400-30.3 of this UDO, O.C.G.A. § 12-7-6, and this paragraph.
 For single-family residence construction covered by the provisions of this paragraph, there shall be a buffer zone between the residence and any state waters classified as trout streams pursuant to O.C.G.A. § 12-5-20 et seq.
 In any such buffer zone, no land disturbing activity shall be constructed between the residence and the point where vegetation has been wrested by normal stream flow or wave action from the banks of the trout waters.
 For primary trout waters, the buffer zone shall be at least 50 horizontal feet, and no variance to a smaller buffer shall be granted.
 For secondary trout waters, the buffer zone shall be at least 50 horizontal feet, but the Director of the Environmental Protection Division may grant variances to no less than 25 feet.
-Regardless of whether a trout stream is primary or secondary, for first order trout waters, which are streams into which no other streams flow except for springs, the buffer shall be at least 25 horizontal feet, and no variance to a smaller buffer shall be at least 25 horizontal feet, and no variance to a smaller shall be at least 25 horizontal feet, and no variance to a smaller buffer shall be at least 25 horizontal feet, but the Director of the Environmental Protection Division may grant variances to no less than 25 feet.
 Regardless of whether a trout stream is primary or secondary, for first order trout waters, which are streams into which no other streams flow except for springs, the buffer shall be at least 25 horizontal feet, and no variance to a smaller buffer shall be granted.
+The general provision and minimum requirements of 400-30.1 and the minimum requirements of Sections 400-30.2 and 400-30.3 of this UDO, O.C.G.A. § 12-7-6(b) and the buffer zones provided by this section shall be enforced by the Department.

-The gene - 400-20.5 Agricultural operations as defined in O.C.G.A. § 1-3-3 to include raising, harvesting or storing of products of the field or orchard; feeding, breeding or managing livestock or poultry; producing or storing feed for use in the production of livestock, including, but not limited to cattle, calves, swine, hogs, goats, sheep, and rabbits or chicken, hens, and turkeys; producing plants, trees, fowl, or animals; the production of aqua culture, horticultural, dairy, livestock, poultry, eggs and apiarian products; and farm buildings and farm ponds. - 400-20.6 Forestry land management practices, including harvesting; provided, however, that when such exempt forestry practices cause or result in land-disturbing or other activities otherwise prohibited in a buffer, as established in Subsections 400-30.3.O, and 400-30.3.P of this UDO, no other land disturbing activities, except for normal forest management practices, shall be allowed on the entire property upon which the forestry practices were conducted for a period of three years after completion of such forestry practices.
+400-20.5 Agricultural operations as defined in O.C.G.A. § 1-3-3 to include raising, harvesting, or storing of crops; feeding, breeding, or managing livestock or poultry; producing or storing feed for use in the production of livestock, including, but not limited to, cattle, calves, swine, hogs, goats, sheep, and rabbits, or for use in the production of poultry, including, but not limited to, chickens, hens, ratites, and turkeys; producing plants, trees, fowl, or animals; or the production of aquacultural, horticultural, dairy, livestock, poultry, eggs, and apiarian products.

+400-20.6 Forestry land management practices, including harvesting; provided, however, that when such exempt forestry practices cause or result in land-disturbing or other activities otherwise prohibited in a buffer, as established in Subsections 400-30.3.O. and 400-30.3.P of this UDO, no other land disturbing activities, except for normal forest management practices, shall be allowed on the entire property upon which the forestry practices were conducted for a period of three years after completion of such forestry practices.